janhohenheim/rust-standard-library-cookbook/README.md

-# rust-standard-library-cookbook
+# Rust Standard Library Cookbook
-Codebase for all code features in Packt's Rust Standard Library Cookbook
+This is the official codebase for all code featured in Packt's Rust Standard Library Cookbook.
+If you enjoy the recipes, please consider buying the book in order to profit from detailed explanations to every recipe.